sheetaljoshi/eks-private-nat/postgres-setup/initialize.md

 Then, run the commands manually one by one

-#
-# Install 'psql' tool on the instance using the following command
+#### Install 'psql' tool on the instance using the following command
-#
-sudo amazon-linux-extras install postgresql10 -y
+'sudo amazon-linux-extras install postgresql10 -y'

 #
 # Export the environmane variables in the 'exports' file